GaboM26/Honir/README.md

 FILES: Encrypted file follows
 SEPARATOR: AES_BLOCK_SIZE of null bytes.

+PASSWORD: 10001 hash of password stored (32 bytes). used as a further check of integrity.

 MAC: HMAC of complete file at the end (32 bytes)

+ARCHIVE SIGNIFIER: '&' applied to the end (1 byte).
+Serves as a flag to show this is an archive (prevents 99.9% of core dumps in a very simple manner).

 # Encryption: